 Conflict is a natural part of a relationship, and you and your partner are bound to have some disagreements and arguments from time to time.
 However, if you and your partner have a contentious connection in which the two of you are always screaming and fighting with each other, this could be a relationship deal-breaker.
 You're not always going to agree with your partner, but you should be able to communicate with each other and resolve any disputes in a healthy and productive way.
 When you can problem-solve as a couple and make it through these types of hurdles, your bond will be stronger as a result.
 However, if each day is filled with anger and you find yourself fed up with your partner most of the time, it's time to exit the relationship.

 You Don’t Trust Your Partner

 If you want your relationship to last, you and your partner have to trust each other wholeheartedly.
-"When interpersonal trust is missing or insufficient, it’s absence all but guarantees a difficult, painful, frustrating, and ultimately unsatisfying future for both partners," says therapists Linda and Charlie Bloom.
+"When interpersonal trust is missing or insufficient, it’s absence all but guarantees a difficult, painful, frustrating, and ultimately unsatisfying future for both partners," says relationship experts and therapists Linda Bloom, LCSW, and Charlie Bloom, M.S.W.
 If you live in constant fear that your partner is going to cheat on you, the lingering uncertainty and doubt will eventually hurt your connection and prevent you from ever being truly happy and confident in your relationship.
 When you can't take your partner at their word and find yourself trying to determine if your partner is being honest or not, this relationship is probably not for you.